-We cook over open fires and prepare all of our food from scratch.
-Typical breakfasts are hot cereal, or pancakes and bacon, lunches and dinners often include spaghetti, chili, stews and curries, always with a focus on good healthy calories.
+Meals are cooked over open fires and sections prepare all of their food from scratch.
+Typical breakfasts are hot cereals, such as oatmeal or cream of wheat, and on special occassions pancakes and bacon.
+Lunches and dinners often include spaghetti, chili, stews, and curries.
+Meals are always made with a focus on good healthy calories.
 We do quite a bit of baking using our reflector ovens - from basic baking powder breads called bannock, to doughnuts, yeast breads and cinnamon rolls.
-Reverence and respect for the wilderness are hallmarks of a Keewaydin summer.

-Most of our campers are in the 10-15 year old age bracket and they take trips of five, ten and even twenty-one days right from our island base camp, Devil’s Island.
+Most Keewaydin Temagami campers are in the 10-15 year old age bracket and take trips of five, ten and even twenty-one days right from our island base camp, Devil’s Island.

-Returning campers can spend the summer at our Evans Outpost on Lake Kawaweogama at the southern end of Wabikimi Provincial Park.
-They ride a train 18 hours west to our cabin, where they take trips of varying lengths and difficulty.
+Returning campers can spend the summer at the Evans Outpost on Lake Kawaweogama at the southern end of Wabakimi Provincial Park.
+They ride a train 18 hours west to Keewaydin's cabin, where they take trips of varying lengths and difficulty.

-Our oldest campers - 16, 17 and 18 years old will take six or even seven week expeditions, the longest of which, the Hudson Bay Trip, is our culminating experience for campers and concludes on Hudson Bay.
+The oldest campers - 16, 17 and 18 years old will take six or seven week expeditions, the longest of which, the Hudson Bay Trip, is our culminating experience for campers and concludes on Hudson Bay.